Being able to access money fast in an emergency by taking out a personal loan can be tricky if you receive Centrelink payments as part of your income.

 What are some alternatives?

-There are some alternatives to taking out a personal loan if you are in need of some cash that could be more appropriate for your situation.
+If you need some cash, there are some alternatives to taking out a personal loan that may be more appropriate for your situation:

-If you have an existing good relationship with your bank and an overdraft option available on your bank account you may be able to use this as a way of accessing credit in an emergency.
-You will have to talk to your bank about how much money you can be approved to borrow and note that you will be charged interest on that amount, possibly at a high rate.
+If you have an existing good relationship with your bank and an overdraft option available on your bank account, you may be able to use this to access credit in an emergency.
+You will have to talk to your bank about how much money you can be approved to borrow, remembering that you will be charged interest on this amount, possibly at a high rate.

-NILS (no interest loan scheme) are available to help low income earners with access to small amounts of credit ($300-$1200) in emergencies.
-The benefits of accessing credit through the scheme are that you will not be charged interest and your repayments will be planned out in a way that is affordable to you.
-You will only be approved for a loan under the scheme if the item falls into the essentials category such as medical procedures, broken down appliances or school supplies.
+The No Interest Loan Scheme (NILS) is an initiative from Good Shepherd Microfinance intended to help low income earners access to small amounts of credit ($300-$1200) in emergencies.
+The benefits of NILS include not being charged interest on your loan, and having your repayments planned out in a way that is affordable to you.
+You will only be approved for a loan under the scheme if it is to pay for essentials, such as medical procedures, replacing broken-down appliances or school supplies.

-If a NILS loan doesn’t suit your needs and you are hesitant to take out a personal loan there are other options available to you in the form of programs for low income earners.
-These programs will assess your application against a range of criteria to see if you’re eligible but your status as a Centrelink customer will not be a barrier to receiving a loan.
+If a NILS no-interest loan doesn’t suit your needs and you are hesitant to take out a personal loan, there are other options available to you in the form of programs for low income earners.
+These programs will assess your application against a range of criteria to see if you’re eligible, but your status as a Centrelink recipient should not be a barrier to receiving a loan.